 Derrick Z. Jackson is a UCS Fellow in climate and energy and the Center for Science and Democracy.
 In 2021, his commentaries for UCS won first place in the Scripps Howard Awards and in the National Society of Newspaper Columnists contest.
 He is co-author and photographer of “The Puffin Plan,” published by Tumblehome Books (2020) and first prize winner for teen nonfiction from the Independent Book Publishers Association.

-Formerly of the Boston Globe and Newsday, Jackson is a Pulitzer Prize finalist, a 10-time award winner from the National Association of Black Journalists, a 2-time winner from the Education Writers Association, a commentary winner from the National Lesbian and Gay Journalists Association and co-winner of Columbia University's Meyer Berger Award.
-In photography, he is a 2-time finalist in Outdoor Photographer's The American Landscape contest and a 2018 semifinalist in Nature's Best Photography Windland Smith Rice Awards.
+Formerly of the Boston Globe and Newsday, Jackson is a Pulitzer Prize finalist, a 10-time award winner from the National Association of Black Journalists, 3-time NSNC winner, and 2-time winner from the Education Writers Association.
+He is also a winner from the National Lesbian and Gay Journalists Association and co-winner of Columbia University's Meyer Berger Award.

-A native of Milwaukee, Wis., and a graduate of the University of Wisconsin at Milwaukee, Jackson was a Nieman Fellow in Journalism at Harvard University.
+Born in Milwaukee, Wis., Jackson is a graduate of the University of Wisconsin at Milwaukee.
+He was a Nieman Fellow in Journalism at Harvard University.
 He holds three honorary degrees and the UW-Milwaukee Distinguished Alumni Community Service award.